conductor-oss/conductor/docs/docs/configuration/systask.md

 ## Do While Task

 Do While Task allows tasks to be executed in loop until given condition become false.
 Condition is evalued using nasshorn javascript engine.
-Task history will be removed from execution once new iteration is scheduled.
+LoopOver Task history will be removed from execution once new iteration is scheduled.
+Taskname which contains arithmetic operator must not be used in loopCondition.
-Iteration, loopover task's output or input parameters can be used to form condition.
+Do while task does NOT support domain or isolation group execution Iteration, loopover task's output or input parameters can be used to form condition.

 **Parameters:**